septentrio-gnss/Eridano/examples/read_PVTGeodetic/README.md

 ## What this example does ##

 This examples sets up a connection between the Arduino board and the Septentrion GNSS, parses the incoming data and displays it in the serial monitor.
-It takes do-not-use values into account and displays them as INVALID.
+It takes do-not-use values into account and displays them as "INVALID".
 Raw bit value are not translated to their meaning.

+### Learn more about SBF

+PVTGeodetic is the proprietary septentrio PVT message in a geodetic system (as opposed to carthesian), it is part of Septentrio's SBF messages. <br>
+SBF is the Septentrio proprietary binary message format, you can learn more about it [here](https://customersupport.septentrio.com/s/article/What-is-SBF-and-where-can-I-find-more-information-about-it).

 ## The PVTGeodetic block ##